Doctoral Program Preparation: Getting Your Mind Ready

 How to Prepare for a Doctoral Program

 Once you’ve decided to tackle a doctorate, you’ll need to mentally prepare yourself for the next step.
 You don’t just wake up one day and decide to pursue a Ph.D.; it’s the culmination of much thought and deliberation.
-Accordingly, it’s important to get ready for the challenge.
+It’s important to get ready for the challenge.

-Have a candid conversation with your spouse (and employer).
+Have a candid conversation with the significant people in your life.
 Your doctoral work will take time—lots of it.
 Your other responsibilities will likely need to be adjusted for the next three to five years.
-Make sure your spouse, children, employer, and any other people who may depend on you are fully on board.
-This can make your experience much more successful.
+Make sure your employer, family, friends, and other important people in your life understand the level of commitment and time a doctoral program takes and are willing to support you through the process.
+This support can make your experience much more successful.

 Read as much as possible.
 When your program begins, you’ll likely have a number of reading assignments.
-Suddenly, a lot of your time will be spent scanning books, journals, and websites.
+Suddenly, a lot of your time will be spent reading books and journals.
 It’s a good idea to start reading broadly now, so you’re mentally and physically prepared for the coursework.

 You’re Ready . . .
 Now What?

-When it comes time to choose a doctoral program, Schreiner noted that it’s helpful to find one that supports a cohort model.
+When it comes time to choose a doctoral program, it’s helpful to find one that supports a cohort model.
 APU designed its doctoral programs with cohorts in mind, so students have support throughout their entire time as doctoral candidates.

 Through a cohort model, you’ll go through your entire program with the same people.
 Anytime you have an issue, you may have a classmate in a similar situation who can provide help and support.

 APU offers nine doctoral programs across disciplines, including ministry, educational leadership, nursing, and psychology.
 Most of them follow a low-residency model so you don’t have to be on campus and can more easily integrate your studies with your current commitments.